AfubeAngel/simpleqr-generator/README.md

-This created an npm package; generating a package.json in the folder angelafube@Zest-031-Macbook QR Code Project % npm init This utility will walk you through creating a package.json file.
+This created an npm package; generating a package.json in the folder angelafube@Macbook QR Code Project % npm init
+This utility will walk you through creating a package.json file.
 It only covers the most common items, and tries to guess sensible defaults.